There are three main components to sending EDI documents:

 - Reformatted electronic reports into data files

 Step 2: Translate documents into EDI format

-Put your collected internal electronic data through a translation software to convert into the EDI standard format.
+Put your collected internal electronic data through EDI translation software to convert it into the EDI standard format.
 EDI standards describe the format in which the data will be sent and received.
 Most common standard sets:

-There is two ways to use translation software;
+There are two ways to use translation software;

-Alternatively, an EDI service provider would provide the translation services.
-Using this option you would send your electronic data to the EDI Service provider, who would then handle all mapping, translation and support to and from the EDI format on your behalf.
+Alternatively, an EDI service provider would provide translation services.
+Using this option you would send your electronic data to the EDI Service provider, who would then handle all mapping, translation, and support to and from the EDI format on your behalf.

 Step 3: B2B Connection and Transmission of your EDI documents

 Once your business documents are translated to the appropriate EDI format they are ready to be sent to your business partners.
 There are several types of EDI for this connection: